Hameed Akhtar

-Hameed Akhtar (12 March 1923 – 17 October 2011), was a newspaper columnist, writer, journalist and the secretary-general of the Progressive Writers Association in Pakistan.
-He was also the father of TV actresses Saba Hameed, Huma Hameed and Lalarukh Hameed.
+Hameed Akhtar (12 March 1923 – 17 October 2011) was a newspaper columnist, writer, journalist, and secretary-general of the Progressive Writers Association in Pakistan.
+He was the father of television actresses Saba Hameed, Huma Hameed, and Lalarukh Hameed.

 Early life

-Hameed Akhtar finished his basic education in Ludhiana area and was a childhood friend of the now renowned poets Sahir Ludhianvi and Ibn-e-Insha in his school years.
+Hameed Akhtar was born on 12 March 1923 in Ludhiana, British India, as Akhtar Ali.
+He received his early education in Ludhiana, where he was a childhood friend of the poets Sahir Ludhianvi and Ibn-e-Insha.
+He changed his name to Hameed Akhtar during his school years.
+Following the partition of British India, his family migrated to Pakistan.

-Later, his family migrated to Pakistan.
-His birth name was Akhtar Ali which he changed to Hameed Akhtar in high school.

 Career

-After the independence of Pakistan in 1947, he joined the daily Urdu language newspaper Daily Imroze in 1948 in Lahore and then later became its editor.
-In 1970, he co-founded the daily Urdu language newspaper 'Azad' with fellow journalists Abdullah Malik and I. A. Rehman.
-Hameed Akhtar was a well-respected newspaper columnist and wrote columns for many newspapers in his lifetime, most recently for Daily Express newspaper.
-Writer Intezar Hussain described Hameed Akhtar as a chronicler of the Progressive Writers Movement who worked relentlessly for progressive causes such as achieving equality among humans, and his lifetime contributions are of great value.
-He also said, after Hameed Akhtar's death, that he wanted to pass on his bitter and sweet memories of the tough times he had to the next generation through his pen.
-Over his lifetime, to name a few, Hameed Akhtar had interacted with writers like Faiz Ahmad Faiz, Munnu Bhai, Hafeez Jalandhri, Ismat Chughtai, Patras Bokhari, Saadat Hasan Manto, Kaifi Azmi, Krishan Chander and Jan Nisar Akhtar.
+After the independence of Pakistan in August 1947, Hameed Akhtar joined the Urdu-language newspaper Daily Imroze in Lahore in 1948, eventually rising to the position of editor.
+In 1970, he co-founded the Urdu-language daily Azad alongside fellow journalists Abdullah Malik and I. A. Rehman.

+Hameed Akhtar was a widely respected columnist and contributed to numerous newspapers throughout his career, most recently to Daily Express.
+Over the course of his career he was personally acquainted with some of the most prominent literary figures of the subcontinent, including Faiz Ahmad Faiz, Munnu Bhai, Hafeez Jalandhri, Ismat Chughtai, Patras Bokhari, Saadat Hasan Manto, Kaifi Azmi, Krishan Chander, and Jan Nisar Akhtar.

+Writer Intizar Hussain described Hameed Akhtar as a chronicler of the Progressive Writers Movement who worked relentlessly for progressive causes, including the pursuit of equality, and whose lifetime contributions are of lasting value.